-The distance then was extended to the imperial measurement of 26 miles at the 1908 Olympics Games in London, and increased another 385 yards when the starting line was pulled back so it could be seen by the children in the Royal Nursery at Windsor and still finish in front of Queen Alexandra at the White City Stadium in west London.
+The distance then was extended to the imperial measurement of 26 miles at the 1908 Olympic Games in London, and increased another 385 yards when the starting line was pulled back so it could be seen by the children in the Royal Nursery at Windsor and still finish in front of Queen Alexandra at the White City Stadium in west London.
 This distance was standardised at 26 miles 385 yards (42.195km) in 1921.

 A member of the Imperial Bodyguard, Bekele was a last-minute addition to the Ethiopian team but caused a sensation by running barefoot through the streets of Rome and winning gold, the first sub-Saharan African to do so, at the 1960 Olympic Games.
 Four years later he retained the title, this time wearing shoes.
 On both occasions he clocked world best times.
 He was inducted into the IAAF Hall of Fame in 2012.

-After a successful track and cross country career, the British runner moved up to the Marathon in 2002 and set a scintillating World record of 2:15:25 at the 2003 London Marathon.
-She also won the 2005 World title and triumphed in a number of other big city marathons in New York and Chicago.
+After a successful track and cross country career, the British runner moved up to the marathon in 2002 and set a scintillating world record of 2:15:25 at the 2003 London Marathon.
+She also won the 2005 world title and triumphed in a number of other big city marathons in New York and Chicago.
 Only an Olympic medal has eluded her.